• Skip to content

 The average interest rate in the US is .06%.
 No… That’s not 6%.
 That is .06 of 1%.

 This means that for every $1,000 you are earning 60 cents.
 This doesn’t even keep up with inflation (3%).
-In simple terms, this means that any cash or cash accounts you have are earning a negative return every year.
+In simple terms, this means that any finances or cash accounts you have are earning a negative return every year.

 That is awful.

-The only benefit to keeping your emergency fund in your primary checking or saving account is that it is highly accessible.
+The only benefit to keeping your emergency fund in your primary checking account or saving account is that it is highly accessible.

 2. Online Bank Account (Ally, etc)

 The next best option for where to put your emergency fund is an online bank.
-These banks have lower operating costs because they don’t have a bunch of locations and ATMs to maintain and they are able to pay a much higher interest rate.
+These banks have lower operating costs because they don’t have a bunch of locations and ATMs to maintain and they are able to provide a much higher interest rate.

 MUCH higher.